 The College of Business faculty and departments engage in ongoing assessment activities to evaluate student learning and outcomes.
 The goal of the College is to prepare students to succeed and compete after completing their education.
-Assessment occurs in classes as part of assignments, projects and exams.
-Assessment is designed to help faculty insure student learning.
+Assessment occurs in classes as part of assignments, projects, and exams.
+Assessment is designed to help faculty ensure student learning.
 Feedback from assessment is used to help redesign classes and class activities.

 Core Business Course Requirements

 The core requirements for the undergraduate business degree consists of integrated coursework through which students learn the fundamentals of business while working on a real-world business case.
 The core coursework is designed to help students develop essential soft-skills including communication, teamwork and leadership.